Chen-Yue-Zhao/BrainPyHandbook/en/synapse/dynamics.md

 </div>
 <div><br></div>

-In order to keep things simple, we use gating variable ``s`` to describe how many portion of ion channels will open whenever a presynaptic spike arrives while modeling.
-We will first introduce AMPA receptor as an example to show how to develop synapse models and implement them with ``BrainPy``.
+In order to model the process from neurotransmitter release to the alter of the membrane potential of postsynaptic neurons, we use a gating variable $$s$$ to describe how many portion of ion channels will be opened whenever a presynaptic neuron generates an action potential.
+Let's start with an example of AMPA and see how to develop a synapse model and implement it with ``BrainPy``.